James E. Watson

+Early life

 He was born in Winchester, Indiana, one of six children.
 His father was a lawyer, a Republican state legislator, and owner-editor of the local newspaper, the Winchester Herald.
 At the age of twelve, Watson accompanied his father to the 1876 Republican National Convention.
 Watson attended DePauw University in Greencastle, Indiana and graduated in 1886.
 At DePauw he was a member of Phi Kappa Psi fraternity.
 He then studied law, was admitted to the bar in 1886 and joined his father's law firm.

 Political career

 Watson campaigned for Republican candidates throughout the 1880s and moved to Rushville, Indiana in 1893.

+Congress

 He was elected as U.S. Representative from Indiana's 4th congressional district in 1894 to the 54th Congress (1895–1897), defeating the incumbent Democratic William S. Holman, in part by speaking German, the language of many of his constituents.

 He was defeated by Holman in 1896, but was elected from Indiana's 6th congressional district in 1898 to the 56th Congress and reelected to the 57th, 58th, 59th and 60th Congresses (1899–1909).

 Shortly after his arrival in Washington, Watson became the "right-hand man" and protégé of Speaker Joe Cannon.
 Cannon ensured his selection as the Republican whip, trusted him with party strategy in the House of Representatives, and placed him on the powerful Ways and Means Committee.
 While Cannon had his share of adversaries in the House, Watson enjoyed the attention of a wide circle of friends.
 An enthusiastic storyteller and poker player, he attracted members from both parties.
 Colleagues would come to the House chamber just to hear him speak—not to be swayed by his conservative views, but to see him put on a good show.
 As one writer observed, Watson "would work himself up to an astonishing pitch, tear off his collar and necktie, then throw aside his coat and vest, until, clad in trousers, shirt, and suspenders, he could really let himself go."